Vi-wastooshort/tux/README.md

 **Q:** tux doesn't work on older versions of Paper/Skript.
 Can you port it to older versions?

 Compatibility with older versions may be limited due to changes in Skript/Paper APIs.
 We might be able to port a version of tux to earlier Paper/Skript versions, but don't hold your breath for it.

+## Copyright
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0-or-later).
+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+The name "tux" and related branding are not affiliated with or endorsed by the Linux Foundation.
+By contributing to this project, you agree that your contributions will be licensed under the same terms.